EDCI 943 Principles of College Teaching

-Any student with a disability that needs a classroom accommodation, access to technology or other assistance in this course should contact Disability Support Services (202 Holton Hall, email@example.com) and/or me (firstname.lastname@example.org).
+Any student with a disability that needs a classroom accommodation, access to technology or other assistance in this course should contact the Student Access Center (202 Holton Hall, email@example.com) and/or me (firstname.lastname@example.org).

 All student activities in the University, including this course, are governed by the Student Judicial Conduct Code as outlined in the Student Government Association By Laws, Article VI, Section 3, number 2.
 Students that engage in behavior that disrupts the learning environment may be asked to leave the class.